Click play to listen to this article.

 I’d say or text something like, “Hey Ex.
 This is kind of random, forgive me for being honest, but I need to get this off my chest.
 I love you, I miss you, and I truly want to make things work between us.
 If you’re ever feeling the same way, reach out, let me know, and we can try again.
 My door is open for you.
 In any case, thanks for everything.”

-Now whether you respond through a text message, a phone call, social media, or in real life is irrelevant.
+Whether you communicate the above through text, a phone call, social media, or in real life is irrelevant.
 It also doesn’t matter when your breakup happened.
 Same story with who’s the dumper and the dumpee or whether your ex is indifferent to you or upset.

 If, after stating your interest, your ex is receptive or implies that they want to get back with you, invite them on a date and start mending your relationship.
 In this case, no contact is not needed.
 But if they’re cold and unreceptive, mean or vicious, or if they’ve blocked, ghosted, ignored, or rejected you, end the conversation and start/continue with no contact.